Samoan Americans: California

-63,000 people of Samoan origin reside in California, meaning almost one-third of the Samoan population in the U.S. lives in California.
-0.2% of California's population is of Samoan descent.
+According to the 2021 U.S. Census, 63,000 people of Samoan origin reside in California, accounting for almost one-third of the Samoan population in the U.S. 0.2% of California's population is of Samoan descent.
 The number of those who identify as Samoan alone is 36,443.
 The percentages and numbers of Samoan people residing in cities listed below vary from 2015 to 2018, according to the "5-Year Estimates Detailed Tables" from the US Census Bureau.

 Southern California

-Carson (1.8-2.2%), Compton (0.3-0.5%), and Long Beach (0.7-0.8%), and Paramount (0.7-1%) in Los Angeles County, Oceanside (0.5-0.6%) in San Diego County, and Twentynine Palms (0.9-1.1%) in San Bernardino County have among the highest concentration of Samoans in Southern California, which include those of partial ancestry.
+Several southern California counties have among the highest concentrations of Samoans in California, including those of partial ancestry, as follows: Carson (1.8-2.2%), Compton (0.3-0.5%), and Long Beach (0.7-0.8%), and Paramount (0.7-1%) in Los Angeles County, Oceanside (0.5-0.6%) in San Diego County, and Twentynine Palms (0.9-1.1%) in San Bernardino County.

 Also in San Diego, one of the very first Samoan churches in the entire United States, was founded in 1955 by Rev. Suitonu Galea'i.
 From there, multiple Samoan churches throughout California branched from the First Samoan Congregational Christian Church of San Diego.
 There are Samoan communities enumerating several hundred in Moreno Valley (300 to 500) and San Bernardino (400), at least 0.2% of the city's populations.